 While losses were real, they have been offset by support from you and so many others in our community.
 It is the local community who has always made the work of Habitat possible in Frederick, and that has never been more true than now.
 During this crisis, Habitat received support from local residents, businesses and civic organizations who believe in the mission and work Habitat provides locally.
 That support included help from Lancaster Craftsman Builders, who took over management of the current home build in Middletown.
 With the help from Lancaster and numerous other build partners, we expect to complete it this fall for a deserving family.
 Their work, coupled with the generosity of people like you and emergency funding from various levels of government, has not only sustained us but also positioned us to now build back.

 The first stage of this build back was reopening the Habitat ReStore with shortened hours on June 30.
 During the reopening Habitat welcomed a new ReStore Manager, Mike Boyd, who comes with 25 years of experience in the hospitality industry.
 He brings a heart for managing people and providing customer service, essential elements of managing the Habitat ReStore as it raises funds for our local work.
-The Habitat ReStore has been slowly expanding its hours, and starting Tuesday, will be open 9am-3pm Tuesday to Saturday.
+The Habitat ReStore has been slowly expanding its hours.
+It will be open 9am-3pm Tuesday to Saturday.
 We are working towards a full schedule as we rebuild the volunteer base that is critical to staffing the store.
 Contact Leslie Ajuria at firstname.lastname@example.org if you wish to volunteer!

 Once the Habitat ReStore was open, we looked toward resuming our programming.
 As part of this stage, Habitat welcomed another new employee, Evan Owens, as Construction Project Manager.
 Evan brings 10 years of experience as a General Manager at Anthony Owens Remodeling and Repair, a business that is big on community involvement with a long history of aiding Habitat projects.
 Evan and key members of our Volunteer Crew Leader team have resumed work in the Habitat Home Repair program, aiding those who had applied for assistance prior to our shutdown and preparing to take on additional clients who are in need of home repairs or modifications that are outside their reach.
 Due to the recent economic downturn, we predict more local homeowners will be in need of this assistance in the near future as they face unexpected repairs.